 After which we were able to use the same plug to lay out on the perforated flooring and cut the oval to match the angle.
-Next we use two by fours has legs just support the floor cross members we laid the Culver on its side and pushed it up against a straight wall, which made it easy to climb inside and secure the stringers to match the first one then used a straight edge to make sure they were all even after which the floor was set on top and screwed down then the lower cap could be put on I use spray foam around the edge to seal it.
+Next we use two by fours as legs just to support the floor cross members we laid the Culvert on its side and pushed it up against a straight wall, which made it easy to climb inside and secure the stringers to match the first one then used a straight edge to make sure they were all even after which the floor was set on top and screwed down then the lower cap could be put on I used spray foam around the edge to seal it.

 In retrospect it was probably a little optimistic to think that I would be able to arrange for all the farmers to get together in the same place all at once we all tend to have pretty busy schedules.
-Because of that I think it’s in the best interest of the project for the farmers that want to construct their bins do that.
+Because of that I think it's in the best interest of the project for the farmers that want to construct their bins do that.
 The only one that opted to do that was Dorn Cox.
-I will finish the other bins for the farmers to then come pick up and test over the summer, while allowing me to figure out the fastest way to construct them.
+I did finish the other bins allowing me to figure out the fastest way to construct them.

 I also received a $1000 grant from the Maine grain alliance to construct a bin out of a infiltrator im-540 water tank which will be more expensive materials but easy to construct.
 I will post a comparison on my youtube channel upon completion of that project.